di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 The function avoids the same prediction label matching more than one gold label

-To launch it, please run the following command:
+To launch the scorer run the following command:
 ```python
 python3 scorer/task2.py --gold_file_path=<path_to_gold_labels> --pred_file_path=<path_to_your_results_file> -h=<path_to_the_hierarchy>
 ```